flashg1/SolarCharger/README.md

 ### Other supported integrations
 Entities from following integrations are also pre-configured in SolarCharger, ie. charger can be added using "Add charger device" button.
 Since I am not using these integrations, these integrations have only been tested by other users.
 Please feel free to ask for help in GitHub discussions.

-- [Tesla BLE MQTT docker](https://github.com/tesla-local-control/tesla_ble_mqtt_docker)  This is for people who want to control their Tesla locally via Bluetooth without cloud.
+- [Tesla BLE MQTT docker](https://github.com/tesla-local-control/tesla_ble_mqtt_docker):  Local control using Tesla BLE (Bluetooth Low Energy) on MQTT docker device.
-- [ESPHome Tesla BLE](https://github.com/PedroKTFC/esphome-tesla-ble)  Local control using Tesla BLE on Home Assistant ESPHome device.
+- [ESPHome Tesla BLE](https://github.com/PedroKTFC/esphome-tesla-ble) v2026.2.1 and above:  Local control using Tesla BLE on Home Assistant ESPHome device.
-- [OCPP](https://github.com/lbbrhzn/ocpp)  This is for people who want to use OCPP to control an OCPP compliant charger to charge their EV.
+- [OCPP](https://github.com/lbbrhzn/ocpp):  Local control of an OCPP compliant charger.
 - [Telsa Fleet](https://www.home-assistant.io/integrations/tesla_fleet)
 - [Tessie](https://www.home-assistant.io/integrations/tessie)